hyperswine/spectre/README.md

-# spectro-rei
+# Spectro

-Spectro emulator in rei
+Spectro emulator in rei.